Using your inhaler

 There are several different types of inhalers:

 • Metered dose inhalers (MDIs, pMDIs): These release a puff or spray of medicine.
 Breathe in slowly and steadily to get the medicine into your lungs.
+You can also use a spacer with your metered dose inhaler to get more of the medicine into your lungs.

 • Soft mist inhalers: These release medicine as a very fine mist.
 Breathe in slowly and steadily to get the medicine into your lungs.